uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-4/index.md

 `relayServer`.
 In our demo, we used WebSocket to pass the information to our peer.
 But again, it does not matter what technology you use in the signaling server as long as it delivers all the necessary information to the other user.

+As a final note, our application does not work across the Internet yet!
+For computers to enable video and audio permission, the website needs to be under HTTPS.
+You can deploy it under a server with a TLS certificate for it to work across the Internet.
+But that is beyond the scope of our workshop.

 ## Challenge to improve our app